-Inside this stunning two-storey apartment in a listed Georgian townhouse
+Inside this stunning apartment in a listed Georgian townhouse

-A two-storey apartment in Marylebone is restored by international architecture and design studio Red Deer.
+A two-storey apartment has been carefully restored by international architecture and design studio Red Deer

 Brought on to redesign a two-storey apartment in London’s Marylebone, the Red Deer architecture team admit it was empty and in slight disrepair upon first viewing.
 The floors were carpeted, there was a mishmash of cheap 1990s lights fittings and the kitchen dated from the 1970s.
 But the bones of the grade-II listed building were there, just waiting to be awoken from beneath a grubby late-20th century iteration.

 Built around 1774, the building had undergone a number of changes since then, resulting in a mix of influences, from the Jacobean mouldings and ornate neo-classical plasterwork to the huge industrial-style windows.
 Rather than prioritise one era over another, the Red Deer team decided to use this eclectic set of influences as an “approach for the design as a whole”.